Char Bouba war: Consequences

+Among the Berbers

 As a result of their absolute defeat the Zawaya relinquished all claims to political or military authority and paid tribute to the Hassan for their protection.
 Hassani warriors were given the right to drink the milk from Zawaya herds and access to a third of the water from Zawaya wells.
 Zawaya also had to accommodate passing Hassani for three days.
 The Zawaya were also broken up as a group amongst the Hassani, with each Hassani group having its own Zawaya.
 In general however the conditions endured by the Zawaya differed little from those experienced before the war.
 Although defeated, the war had the result of adding militancy to the Zawaya religious teaching, which in turn spread to neighbouring countries in the Sudan.
-This philosophy would set in motion and invigorate internal conflicts, helping to spur on the Fula jihads.

-Result

 The war ended in defeat for the Berber tribes, and they were from that point on forced to surrender their arms and submit to the warrior Arab tribes, to whom they paid the horma tributary tax.
 They would remain in roles as either exploited semi-sedentary agriculturalists and fishermen (znaga tribes), or, higher up on the social ladder, as religious (marabout or zawiya) tribes.
 This division between Hassane Arab warriors and Berber marabouts, plus the subordinate znaga, existed in Mauritania up until the French colonization, when France imposed itself militarily on all tribes, and so broke the power of the Hassane.
 Still, the traditional roles of the tribes remain important socially in these areas.

 Even more important was that the Arab victory brought about widespread cultural and linguistic arabization, with Berber tribes surrendering their Tamazight and other Berber tongues to the Arabic language, in the form of the Hassaniya dialect of the Beni Hassan.
 It is still spoken as the main language in Moorish Mauritania and Western Sahara, as well as in parts of Morocco and Algeria.